lzadrija/Battleship/README.md

 ###Locating the ships

 Algorithm for locating ships is based on probability.
 We iterate through each not-yet-sunk ship and try to place it on every unidentified position on the map.
 Unidentified positions are the ones that are not yet fired at.
 Every time it is possible for a ship to be placed in over an area around some position, the counter for that position is incremented.
 The position with the maximum number of ships that can be positioned over it becomes the next target.
 As there can be multiple positions with counters that have the same maximum value, the position that will be the next target is randomly selected between these positions.
-If there is in fact a ship positioned on the choosen target (we have a so-called HIT), the algorithm for finding and identifying ships in this area is initiated.
+If there is in fact a ship positioned on the chosen target (we have a so-called HIT), the algorithm for finding and identifying ships in this area is initiated.
 This algorithm is repeated until a HIT is found.

 ###Eliminating located ships

 In order to find all of the points occupied by a ship (or a list of ships) around a found HIT, we iterate through each not-yet-sunk ship and try to place it over a HIT.
 If a ship can be placed over a HIT, counters for all unidentified positions covered with this ship are incremented.
-As in the algorithm for locating the ship on the map, the position with the highest probability is choosen for the next target.
-In this manner, more neareby HITs are found.
+As in the algorithm for locating the ship on the map, the position with the highest probability is chosen for the next target.
+In this manner, more nearby HITs are found.
-Here is an example of trying to place X Wing over a HIT (where a HIT is shown in uppercase):
+Here is an example of trying to place X Wing over a HIT (where a HIT is shown in upper case):
 ````
    *     x      x     *      x     x      x     x      x     x
       x      ,     x      ,     *      ,     x      ,     x